natenka/pyneng-book-en/docs/source/book/additional_info/pytest_pyneng.rst

         assert type(return_value) == list, "Function has to return a list" assert return_value == correct_return_value, "Function return wrong value"

 Note correct_return_value variable - this variable contains the resulting list that should return generate_access_config function.
-Therefore for example, if question has arisen of whether to add spaces before commands or a line feed at the end, you can look at what the result requires.
+Therefore for example, if question has arisen of whether to add spaces before commands or a new line at the end, you can look at what the result requires.
 Also check your output against the output in variable_return_value.

 How to run tests for tasks verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~